Performing Top-Notch Aluminum Rewire or Copper Pigtailing

 If your home is wired with aluminum, there is a way to ‘fix’ it without replacing all the wiring in your home.
 Replacing all the wiring in your home can cost over ten thousand dollars, but by using a process called pig-tailing, the concerns of aluminum wiring can be resolved.
 This must be approved by your insurance provider.

 Aluminum to copper pig tailing can be performed by a licensed electrician.
 The value of hiring a licensed electrician is that any other problem that might exist can be spotted quickly and fixed at the same time.
 Remember, this aluminum wiring is found in older homes and additional electrical issues may exist.
 An experienced, licensed electrician will be able to spot any other conditions quickly and provide a solution at the same time.

 Most insurance companies are now refusing to insure homes with aluminum wiring.
 By hiring a licensed electrician to perform a diagnostic of your home electric system can be inspected if it is safe and then be legally certified as meeting all electrical codes.
 This, in turn, satisfies the insurance company’s requirements and the home can then be insured.
 If you do the work yourself, you can’t get the certification required by the insurance companies.

 Aluminum wiring can be dangerous because of the oxidation of the connectors used to fasten wires to outlets.
 We encourage you to inspect your home to see if you have aluminum wiring and if you do, to get the home inspected immediately by a qualified electrician.
-You’ll greatly reduce the chance of electrical hazard and fire, and you’ll rest easier knowing your electrical system meets modern electrical code requirements.
+You’ll greatly reduce the chance of electrical hazards and fire, and you’ll rest easier knowing your electrical system meets modern electrical code requirements.
 You’ll be safer and have more peace of mind if you address this aluminum wiring issue as soon as possible.